Jezternz/json-db/README.md

 ### Examples
 *tests/test.js* - advanced usage examples.
 *examples/example-basic.js* - basic usage examples.
-*examples/example-express.js* - real use case example hosting the API using express, and an htm client to talk to it with.
+*examples/example-express.js* - real use case example hosting the rest api with express, and an html client to talk to it with.

 ### Improvements
 * Write as a C++ plugin to decrease CPU load.